akhoshrozeh/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 # Design Patterns

+## Inheritance and Interfaces
+Producer.sol inherits from OpenZeppelin's Ownable.sol contract, making use of the onlyOwner modifier.

 ## Inter-Contract Execution
 Producer.sol can instantiate another Producer contract object and calls it's function to get the price of a track.